-Provost José L. Cruz
+Provost José Luis Cruz

-At The Education Trust, Dr. Cruz oversaw the national Access to Success Initiative (22 public university systems, 312 campuses, 3.5 million students) and was involved in separate efforts to regulate the for-profit college industry and to protect the Federal Pell Grant Program.
+At The Education Trust, Dr. Cruz oversaw the national Access to Success Initiative (22 public university systems, 312 campuses, 3.5 million students) and was involved in separate efforts to regulate the for-profit college industry and to protect the federal Pell Grant Program.

-At the University of Puerto Rico System Office, Dr. Cruz oversaw admissions, financial aid, academic records, international programs, and student life programs for the 11 campus, 65,000 student system.
+At the University of Puerto Rico System Office, Dr. Cruz oversaw admissions, financial aid, academic records, international programs, and student life programs for the 11-campus, 65,000-student system.
 He also served as UPR’s coordinator for strategic planning and cofounded Puerto Rico’s K-16 Council.

 Dr. Cruz earned a bachelor’s degree in electrical engineering from the University of Puerto Rico-Mayagüez and master’s and doctorate degrees in electrical engineering from the Georgia Institute of Technology.
-He financed his education with the aid of Pell grants, student loans, assistantships, fellowships, and work.

 Dr. Cruz is fluent in English and Spanish and has published extensively in international scientific journals and for technical conferences.
-His work has been funded by the National Science Foundation, the United States Education Department, Bill & Melinda Gates Foundation, Kresge Foundation, Lumina Foundation, and various corporations, among others.
+His work has been funded by the National Science Foundation, the United States Education Department, the Bill & Melinda Gates Foundation, the Kresge Foundation, the Lumina Foundation, and various corporations, among others.

 Dr. Cruz is a senior member of the Institute of Electrical and Electronics Engineers and a National Science Foundation Career Award recipient.
 Active in industry, he is a patented inventor.